Building Major Scale Chords | Beginner Guitar 101

 C Major scale = C - D - E - F - G - A - B

 The chords in a major key are collectively called triads.
-Triads are three note chords that are created by layering 2 notes on top of a root.
+Triads are three-note chords that are created by layering two notes on top of a root.
 Each note is an interval of a third away from the next.

-The 3rd interval separating the notes in a triad is either a major third (4 semitones apart - M3), or minor third (3 semitones apart - m3).
+The 3rd interval separating the notes in a triad is either a major third (4 semitones apart – M3) or a minor third (3 semitones apart – m3).

-Here's a run down of how the 7 chords in the key of C Major are constructed:
+Here’s a rundown of how the seven chords in the key of C Major are constructed:

 The chord formula for a major triad is 1-3-5: